YaroslavYarmoshyk/audit-events/README.md

 ### Reactive (WebFlux) apps

-The `audit-events-mvc-spring-boot-starter` Security integration is servlet-based (it uses the thread-bound `SecurityContextHolder` and servlet authentication events) and stays inactive on the reactive stack.
+The `audit-events-spring-boot-starter-mvc` Security integration is servlet-based (it uses the thread-bound `SecurityContextHolder` and servlet authentication events) and stays inactive on the reactive stack.
-Reactive apps use **`audit-events-webflux-spring-boot-starter`** instead, which adds an equivalent reactive integration:
+Reactive apps use **`audit-events-spring-boot-starter-webflux`** instead, which adds an equivalent reactive integration:

 - **User attribution.** A `WebFilter` resolves the authenticated user from